Alicia’s Story – Ulcerative Colitis

 It was a bizarre sensation, I was partly relieved there was an answer to feeling so rubbish but also scared at the information given, confused the specialist addressed the condition like there was no cure.
 Looking back it took a really long time to comprehend this was my forever.

-July 2012 my dad picked me up from my nans bathroom floor and took me into hospital.
-After examinations my nurse at the time told me that since I got diagsnosed (Nov 2010) I was never fully in remission.
-My pain threshold had just increased.
+But one day, my dad had to pick me up from my nan’s bathroom floor.
+He took me straight into hospital.
+I was told that since I got diagnosed (Nov 2010) I was never fully in remission, my pain threshold had just increased.
 Back to steroids it was and once things settled down a little I had my first colonoscopy.

 This revealed that again my rectum was inflamed, further up it seemed normal, however after seeing all of my colon they realised my inflammation was patchy throughout.
-This meant an MRI scan as there was evidence of Crohns.
 20 years of age and I felt like a small terrified child again with no control of what was going on.

 November 2012 I was informed I was misdiagnosed with Ulcerative Proctitis 2 years prior….I had Ulcerative Pancolitis.